3box/profile-hover/README.md

 [![npm](https://img.shields.io/npm/v/profile-hover.svg?style=for-the-badge)](https://www.npmjs.com/package/profile-hover)
 [![Twitter Follow](https://img.shields.io/twitter/follow/3boxdb.svg?style=for-the-badge&label=Twitter)](https://twitter.com/3boxdb)

-## Profile Hover
+# Profile Hover

-A drop in profile hover for any ethereum address.
+A drop-in profile hover component that displays profile metadata for any ethereum address.
+Available in React and HTML/CSS versions.

 ![Profile Hover](./example/profile-hover.gif)

+#### TABLE OF CONTENTS
+1. Component Overview
+2. Getting Started
+3. How to Customize
+4. Differences Between Desktop and Mobile

+--

+## Component Overview
+The Profile Hover consists of two components: the `Tile`, which is displayed on the page, and the `Hover`, which is displayed when the Tile is hovered.
+Profile Hover is available for React and HTML/CSS apps.

+## Getting Started

-### React component
+### React Component
 Installation:

 ```shell